 Remove file with write-protected access

 We see that movie.list has acces read-only for owner, group owner and everyone.
 When we tried to remove it, rm will ask a confirmation about it, but the file is successfully deleted.
 Using -f parameter, rm will not ask any confirmation.
 Take a look at screenshot below.

 But if the directory where the files is located is write-protected, then the file cannot be removed, even the file itself is not write-protected.

 We always should be careful when we want to delete something.
-Once again, by default rm command will not ask any confirmation when it delete something.
-As usual, you can always type man rm or rm --help to display rm manual page and explore it more detail.
+Once again, by default rm command will not ask any confirmation when it deletes something.
+As usual, you can always type man rm or rm --help to display rm manual page and explore it in more detail.